royapakzad/Multilingual-AI-Safety-Evaluation-Lab/README.md

 *   **Safety Guardrail Failure:** Are safety filters weaker or more easily bypassed in non-English interactions?

 #### B. Human Rights-Based Evaluation Rubric
-All evaluations are conducted using a comprehensive rubric derived from the **UN B-Tech Project's GenAI taxonomy of harm**.
+All evaluations are conducted using a rubric derived from the **UN B-Tech Project's GenAI taxonomy of harm**.
 This is not a generic quality assessment; it is a specialized framework designed to measure the human rights impact of AI-generated content, a methodology that is crucial for assessing harms that may disproportionately affect vulnerable, non-English-speaking communities.

 #### C. "LLM as a Judge" Meta-Evaluation
 This feature allows for research into the scalability and reliability of AI evaluation itself.
 By comparing a human's scores to those of a Gemini-powered "LLM Judge," we can study how well automated systems capture nuanced, language-specific failures, a key challenge in creating globally relevant evaluation standards.